Generative modeling of conditional probability distributions on the level-sets of collective variables: Conclusion

 \section{Conclusion}

 In this work, we have introduced a general framework for the generative modeling of conditional distributions on level-sets of CVs using flow-matching neural ODEs.
-By conditioning the learned flows on CV values, the model can generate samples across multiple level-sets without requiring explicit geometric information.
-To further enhance accuracy on level-sets in low-probability regions, we proposed to leverage biased trajectory data from enhanced sampling techniques such as ABF.
+By conditioning the learned flows on CV values, the model can generate samples across different level-sets without requiring explicit geometric information.
+To enhance the generation accuracy on level-sets in low-probability regions, we proposed to leverage biased trajectory data from enhanced sampling techniques such as ABF.
 Validation on concrete datasets demonstrates that our approach accurately reproduces conditional distributions and successfully exploits biased data to improve learning in scarcely sampled regions.

-Beyond these results, this study opens several promising directions for future work.
-First, to better assess the effectiveness of the approach, it is meaningful to study the accuracy of the generative model by comparing certain distances between the generated distributions and the conditional distributions on level-sets.
-Second, a natural extension would be to combine the approach proposed in this work with methods that propagate the effective (reduced) dynamics in the CV space~\cite{effective_dynamics,effective_dyn_2017}.
-Such a combination would lead to generative modeling approaches that can generate new trajectories of stochastic processes while taking into account the essential dynamics.
+This study opens several promising directions for future work.
+First, it is interesting to apply the method to more complex molecular systems and study how the method performs (in terms of the amount of required data and the model quality) when the size of the molecular system increases, especially in the case where the target conditional distributions are multimodal.
+For such applications, it could be the case that more advanced architectures (e.g. using featurization or transformers) would improve the generative capabilities.
+Second, a natural extension would be to combine the approach proposed in this work with methods for identifying good CV maps and methods for propagating the effective (reduced) dynamics in the CV space~\cite{effective_dynamics,effective_dyn_2017}.
+Such a combination would lead to generative modeling approaches that can generate new trajectories of high-dimensional complex stochastic dynamics while taking the essential dynamics into account.

 Overall, our study provides a general and practical approach for conditional generative modeling on manifolds defined by CVs, offering both methodological flexibility and the potential for applications in molecular modeling and beyond.